SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/petrichor-script.md

 do-something: \\@to-this-too // Here, the escape character is escaped, so the @ is not escaped and will be treated as a special character.
 ```

+---
 # Supported tokens

 These tokens are universal to all input files.

 Individual modules use non-universal tokens.
 Consult a module's documentation to see the tokens it supports.

+---
-## Metadata token (REQUIRED)
+## Metadata token

+(REQUIRED)

-The required `metadata` token's body contains information necessary for Petrichor to run.
+The `metadata` token's body contains information necessary for Petrichor to run.

 It must be the first token in the file regardless of what module is used.

 Its value will be ignored.

+---
-### Metadata - Minimum version token (REQUIRED)
+### Minimum version token

+(REQUIRED)

-The required `minimum-version` token specifies the minimum Petrichor version required in order to parse the file.
+The `minimum-version` token specifies the minimum Petrichor version required in order to parse the file.

 Version numbers are in the format `major.minor.patch.preview`.